lowRISC/opentitan/hw/dv/tools/ralgen/README.md

 core file that 'calls' the generator adds it as a dependency.
 When calling the generator, the following parameters are set:
 * **name (mandatory)**: Name of the RAL package (typically, same is the IP).
+* **dv_base_prefix (optional)**: The prefix added to the base classes from which the register classes are derived.
+Set this option to derive the register classes not from the default `dv_base_reg`, but from user defined custom class definitions.
 * **ip_hjson**: Path to the hjson specification written for an IP which includes the register descriptions.
 This needs to be a valid input for `reggen`.
 * **top_hjson**: Path to the hjson specification for a top level design.
 This